aercolino/secreta/README.md

 You don't really need to see the private key, more so because a nice feature of *Secreta* is that the private key is not even seen by the person creating the key pair.

-If the `secreta-generate` command ended showing a public key, it means that all went fine and the private key was saved to an SSM parameter named after the key pair ID.
+If the `secreta-generate-aws` command ended showing a public key, it means that all went fine and the private key was saved to an SSM parameter named after the key pair ID.
 However, here it is:

 ```
 $ aws ssm get-parameter --name "/Secreta/privateKey/fulanito"